 To the right is a roughly color balanced and albedo adjusted version of Mars, like a 'sand painting' done with actual surface materials.

-Below is an attempt to do 'fine tuning' color balancing on a series of Hubble Mars images, treating the deserts and dark areas seperately but not adjusting the tonal values to match the acual albedo.
+Below is an attempt to do 'fine tuning' color balancing on a series of Hubble Mars images, treating the deserts and dark areas seperately but not adjusting the tonal values to preserve the albedo variations.
 Clouds and polar ice deposits highlight the planet.

 I invite those who are interested to visit my page on The True Colors Of Mars.
-Some controversy has been circulated concerning this subject, with immense divergences of ways of regarding such problems evident.
+Some controversy has been circulated cregarding that subject, with immense divergences of ways of regarding such problems evident.

 Jupiter has several narrow belts of distinct colors as well as reddish oval shaped stable cyclonic weather zones such as the 'Great Red Spot'.
 The overall albedo of the planet is 0.52.
 The colors shown in the strips are of the wider alternating belts and zones extending from either side of the often white equatorial zone.

 This is a Cassini image assembled from several similarly color balanced images to approximate the colors, contrast and albedos of the planet and four largest Moons ( Left to right: Io, Ganymede, Callisto, Europa) appearing in the various photos.
 Io should actually be a good deal yellower.